 Firstly, it is important to locate the tunnels dug by moles.
 To check if a tunnel is active or not, stamp over the hole and see if it has been dug out again on the next day.
 You can use

-SWISSINNO Mole Trap SuperCat x1 - Europe Design - Ultra-Effective with High Catch Rates - Easy to Use, Safe & Reusable previously mentioned or another one according to your preference.
+SWISSINNO Mole Trap SuperCat.
+European Design, Ultra-Effective with High Catch Rates, Unique Trigger Catch Action, Easy to Use, Safe and Reusable: 1x Trap previously mentioned or another one according to your preference.

 Make sure to properly place the trap in the tunnel dug by the mole.
 You could use a trowel to dig deeper.
 Before placing the trap, pat down the dirt in order to compact it.
 This ensures that the moles do not dig under the trap.